Twitter struggles to boost monthly user growth, shares fall - Article - BNN

 The stock symbol {{StockChart.Ric}} does not exist

-Twitter Inc (TWTR.N) shares tumbled in premarket trading on Monday after the social media platform reported weaker-than-expected growth in monthly active users in the second quarter.
+Twitter Inc (TWTR.N) shares opened more than 10 per cent lower on Thursday after the social media platform disappointed investors with stagnant monthly active user growth in the second quarter.

+Despite its appeal among celebrities and public figures, Twitter has struggled to sustain its closely watched user growth even as it invests in features and live content to help draw viewers and boost user engagement.

+It is in stiff competition for advertising dollars with other platforms like larger rival Facebook Inc (FB.O) and Snap Inc’s (SNAP.N) messaging app Snapchat.

+The company also reported a wider quarterly net loss and lower revenue, and said it did not expect its total revenue growth to pick up in the second half of the year.

-Amid fierce competition from Facebook Inc (FB.O) and Snap Inc's (SNAP.N) messaging app Snapchat, Twitter's average monthly active users (MAU) was 328 million in the three months through June 30.
+Twitter had 328 million average monthly active users (MAU) in the three months through June 30, unchanged from the previous quarter.
 Analysts were expecting 328.8 million, according to financial data and analytics firm FactSet.

-In the first quarter, the company had reported that it added 9 million more monthly active users than expected.
+Shares had run up some 40 per cent since mid-April as Twitter investors bet on another quarter of growth after the microblogging service reported adding 9 million more monthly active users than expected in the first quarter.

-"What matters is MAU.
-Overall MAU were flat, and U.S. MAU was down," said Michael Pachter, managing director at Wedbush Securities.
+"If you really can't accelerate MAU interest given the daily tweets from POTUS, not sure when you will," said Michael Nathanson, senior research analyst of MoffettNathanson Research, referring to an acronym for the president of the United States.

 Monthly active users, a key performance indicator for social networking services, is typically calculated by tabulating the number of users who have logged in and logged out during the 30-day period.

-Twitter's second-quarter net loss widened as it took a US$55 million impairment charge and revenue fell 4.7 per cent.
+Twitter's second-quarter net loss widened as it took a $55 million impairment charge related to an investment writedown and revenue fell 4.7 per cent.

-The company has been trying to boost revenue through livestreaming deals, but suffered a setback in April when it lost a deal to livestream NFL games this year to Amazon.com Inc (AMZN.O).
+The company has been trying to boost revenue through livestreaming deals, but had a setback in April when it lost a deal to stream U.S. National Football League games this year to Amazon.com Inc (AMZN.O).

 Advertising revenue fell 8 per cent to US$489 million, but well exceeded the US$458.1 million estimate.

-The company's net loss widened to $116.5 million, or 16 cents per share, in the second quarter ended June 30, from $107.2 million, or 15 cents per share, a year earlier.
+Twitter's net loss widened to US$116.5 million, or 16 cents per share, in the second quarter ended June 30, from US$107.2 million, or 15 cents per share, a year earlier.

 Excluding items, the company earned 8 cents per share.

-Revenue fell about 4.7 per cent to US$573.9 million, the second time it has fallen since Twitter's debut in 2013.
+Revenue fell to US$573.9 million, the second time it has fallen since Twitter's market debut in 2013.

-Shares of Twitter fell 8.4 per cent to $17.96 in premarket trading on Thursday, following a gain of 18 per cent in the past three months.
+Analysts on average expected a profit of 5 cents per share, and revenue of US$536.62 million, according to Thomson Reuters I/B/E/S.

+"They (revenue and profit) are still unimpressive, and the 'beat' was because they set very low expectations," said Michael Pachter, managing director at Wedbush Securities.